VB Lecture Notes - Animation

 Objective #1: Animate graphics on a form with For loops.

-following loop would animate the picObject horizontally across a form to the left:
+picPlayer horizontally across a form to the left:

-For j = 1 To 5
+For J = 1 To 5

 Next